Always consult a medical doctor or patient care specialist before using ketoconazole tablets.

 - Are taking cisapride, disopyramide, dofetilide, dronedarone, methadone, pimozide, quinidine or ranolazine.

 Use of ketoconazole during pregnancy or breast feeding is not recommended.
 Ketoconazole can excrete into human milk but the effects in the nursing infant are unknown.
 Consult your doctor or health care professional before taking ketoconazole.

 Driving or operating machinery should be avoided, as it may cause drowsiness.
 If you are sure about how you will react to it then it is fine to drive or operate machinery.

 Administration and Dosage

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.

-At the beginning stage, take 200mg once a day.
-Your doctor may increase the dose if it is needed.
+- Usual dose for adults is: at the beginning stage, take 200mg once a day.
+Your doctor may increase the dose if it is needed;

 - Usual dose for children is: children from 2 years of age or older the dose is based on body weight and the dosage should be determined by the doctor.
 The dose is normally 3.3 to 6.6mg per day per kilogram of body weight.